-Christmas is ten. days. away.
-If you’re feeling a crushing sense of overwhelm at everything left to do before now and then, take a deep breath.
+Christmas in ten. days. away.
+If you're feeling a crushing sense of overwhelm at everything left to do before now and then, take a deep breath.
 Grab something warm to drink, and cozy up for some words of encouragement and practical tips before you launch into frenzied action.

 We could never outdo Isaiah 9:6-7 or Luke 1:46-55 in an attempt to explain how incredible the Incarnation has been to world history.
 It is fitting that a celebration of Christ’s birth is a day with so much focus every year.
 God with us.
 It’s a profound thought.
 A revolution.
 The Light entering the darkness of history and chasing away sin and death “far as the curse is found.”
 It’s phenomenal.